Skip to content

 • Get continuous visibility of the data Streams.

-• Keep data once consumed, for future consumers, for replay-ability.
+• Keep data a longer time in the persistence layer, once consumed, so future consumers can consume those messages, or for replay-ability.

 • Scale the message consumption horizontally.